Role

 Understanding the Gamified and Educational Market

-There is not really an existing app like AlgoAce, but we conducted market research and SWOT analysis on similar gamified and educational apps.
+There is not really an existing app like AlgoAce, but we conducted market research and SWOT analysis on similar gamified and educational apps to further understand their strengths and weaknesses.

-• Effective use of gamification elements (e.g. virtual pets, streaks, karma points, XP)
+• Effective use of gamification elements (e.g. virtual pets, streaks, karma points)

 • Habit and progress motivation